LiveHelperChat/telegram/README.md

 ## Tip
 If you are planning only using telegram to support your site vistiors.
 It makes sense to setup department online hours, so widget will remain always online even if you are not using default web back office.

+Since 3.36v you can just set your online condition to "Always online" and you won't have to do anything else.

 https://livehelperchat.com/how-to-use-telegram-if-you-are-automated-hosting-client-489a.html